ttrakoolthai/recipe-server/README.md

 before committing to ensure things are up to date.

-# License
+## License

-This work is made available under the "MIT License".
-See the file LICENSE.txt in this distribution for license terms.
+This work is made available under the "Apache 2.0 or MIT License".
+See the file `LICENSE.txt` in this distribution for license terms.

-# Attrition

-Much of the code and the above instruitons were taken from bart masey chat gpt generated the files